hashicorp/waypoint-examples/project-templates/ecs/basic/README.md

 1. Fork the `hashicorp/terraform-aws-example-microservice-ecs-all-envs` repository in Github [here](https://github.com/hashicorp/terraform-aws-example-microservice-ecs-allenvs) to your own Github organization.

+2. Navigate to the `remote_state.tf` file and update the field <YOUR_TFC_ORGANIZATION_NAME> with your Terraform Cloud Organization Name.

-2. Run the following git commands in the forked repository's working directory.
+3. Run the following git commands in the forked repository's working directory.

 ```shell
 git tag v.0.0.1